spiral/docs/docs/en/http/routing.md

 ## Default Route

-Spiral Router provides the ability to specify the default/fallback route.
+Spiral Router enables you to specify the default/fallback route.
 This route will always be invoked after every other route and check for matching to its pattern.

-E.g., there's no need to define the route for every controller and action if you set up default routing like so:
+E.g., there's no need to define the route for every controller and action if you set up your default routing in the following way:

 ```php
 $router->setRoute(